camoverride/camoverride-personal-blog/_posts/2020-04-25-a-forbidden-journey.md

 Another example of Saudi Arabia's unique take on modernity: the miqat is perched on a small plateau overlooking an amusement park.

-Eason parks and I dash across the parking lot to buy the robes, sandals, and belt that are required as part of our ihram clothing.
+Austin parks and I dash across the parking lot to buy the robes, sandals, and belt that are required as part of our ihram clothing.
 In the _pilgrimage market_ a South Asian man, possibly not even a Muslim, runs the shop.
 The sacred task of dispensing pilgrimage clothing is reduced to something less-than-holy when the merchant offers me a _special discount_ – I wasn't prepared to haggle.

-We drive a few miles, argue about the best place to change, and I bully Eason into stopping at an abandoned stable, where we sneak inside, strip naked, and emerge as fully-clad pilgrims.
+We drive a few miles, argue about the best place to change, and I bully Austin into stopping at an abandoned stable, where we sneak inside, strip naked, and emerge as fully-clad pilgrims.

 We drive past the first (and, as it turns out, only) checkpoint on our way to Mecca.
 Again, we aren't noticed.
 The haram gates rise threateningly on either side of the road.